AlekSi/talos-rfcs/002-key-management.md

 ## Summary

-This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, trust bootstrapping, and management.
+This extends the ideas presented in RFC 001 with specific and opinionated recommendations for key generation, git commit signing, and SSH access.
+Other related topics will be discussed in future RFCs.

 ## Motivation

-Left to their own devices, wide liberties can be taken with private key handling which can lead to substantial and non-obvious risks.
+Left to their own devices, wide liberties can be taken with private key handling which can lead to substantial and non-obvious risks: private keys could be stolen, git commit authors can be impersonated, etc.

 For this reason, we wish to clearly define a strategy for best practices.